red-hat-storage/odf-cli/docs/get.md

 ## dr-prereq

 This command is used to get the status of all the pre-requisites for enabling Disaster Recovery on a pair of clusters.
-It takes a peer cluster as argument and uses it to compare current cluster configruation with peer cluster configuration.
+It takes a peer cluster as argument and uses it to compare current cluster configuration with peer cluster configuration.
 Based on the results, it will show status of all the pre-requisites.

 ```bash
 $ odf get dr-prereq peer-cluster-1